bitlap/smt/README.md

 The `@toString` used to generate `toString` for Scala classes or a `toString` with parameter names for the case classes.

 - Note
   - `verbose` Whether to enable detailed log.
-    - `withFieldName` Whether to include the names of the field in the `toString`.
+  - `includeFieldNames` Whether to include the names of the field in the `toString`.
-    - `withInternalField` Whether to include the fields defined within a class.
+  - `includeInternalFields` Whether to include the fields defined within a class.
+Not in a primary constructor.
+  - `callSuper`             Whether to include the super's `toString`.
+Not support if super class is a trait.
   - Support `case class` and `class`.

 - Example